 Chatbots have been around since 2016 and by 2020, according to Gartner, more than 85% of all businesses will deploy these computer programs.
 Since 2016, there has been a two-fold growth in the number of chatbots according to the same study.

-Developed by Google Brain, TensorFlow is an open source library that is used for making numerical computation.
+Developed by Google Brain, TensorFlow is an open-source library that is used for making numerical computations.
 It being Python friendly, TensorFlow is used extensively by developers in Machine Learning applications.

 Machine Learning is indeed difficult to master.
 However, with Google Brain’s TensorFlow, developers can easily acquire data and training models, serve predictions and even refine results.

 This tool bundles together several Artificial Learning and Deep Learning models and algorithms and makes them useful by way of a common metaphor.
 Deep Learning models are also called Neural Networks and are inspired by the complex neural networks of the human brain.

 The architecture of TensorFlow is quite flexible.
 It is this flexibility that allows developers to deploy chatbots on several CPUs or GPUs like desktops, mobiles and servers.
 Several Fortune 500 firms like Google and Intel use TensorFlow in various applications.